ajcwebdev/dash-transcripts/incubator-weekly/2024-02-26-dash-core-wallet-contributions.md

 ## Chapters

-00:00 - Introduction and Alessandro's background
+05:04 - Introduction and Alessandro's background
 Pete and Amanda introduce the episode's guest, Alessandro, a young developer who has been contributing to the Dash code base as a hobby alongside his physics studies at university.

-06:05 - Alessandro's introduction to Dash and previous experience Alessandro shares how he discovered the Dash Incubator bounties through a friend and his prior experience working with the PIVX cryptocurrency, which has a codebase similar to Dash.
+Alessandro shares how he discovered the Dash Incubator bounties through a friend and his prior experience working with the PIVX cryptocurrency, which has a codebase similar to Dash.

 09:16 - Current focus: BIP143 implementation for improved transaction verification Alessandro discusses his ongoing work on implementing BIP143 in Dash, which aims to improve transaction verification performance by optimizing the signature hash computation process.